ghcpd/v-josephyu_25_12_04_case1/prompt.md

 # Task: Readme Example Verification
 You are provided with a Flask-based project.
-Use .venv as environment
 Follow `README.md` to test all code examples.
+Use .venv as environment as in `README.md`
-Verify the conttent of readme actually run as documented.
+Verify the content of readme actually run as documented.
 Identify all mismatches between documentation and actual implementation.
 Generate `corrected_readme.md` with working examples.
-Print all discovered defects to `defects.txt` with error traces.
+Print all discovered defects to `defects.txt` with error traces and Reproduction procedure.

 ## Goals
 - Validate that onboarding instructions succeed as written.